mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Truncate the tree such that the rightmost non-blank leaf is the last node of the tree

-Note that there must be at least one non-null element in the roster, since any valid GroupState must have the current member in the roster and self-removal is prohibited.
-Thus, at least 1 non-null element must remain.
-The same reasoning justifies the existence of a non-blank leaf in the ratchet tree.
+Note that, in step 4, there must be at least one non-null element in the roster, since any valid GroupState must have the current member in the roster and self-removal is prohibited.
+The same reasoning justifies the existence of a non-blank leaf in the ratchet tree in step 5.

 The update secret resulting from this change is the secret for the root node of the ratchet tree after the second step (after the third